 The governing bodies of each participating department are required to make contributions for each month a member performs emergency services for a department (this minimum contribution is \$36 per member and the department may make a higher monthly contribution for its members).
 As established in Section 775.301 of the Teas Health and Safety Code, the Commissioners' Court of El Paso Texas County ("the County") approves the District's annual fiscal budget and may establish procedures regarding the District's procurements and activities.
 Accordingly, the County is considered the controlling governing body of the District for purposes of adopting TESRS's funding policy and thus, is required to make minimum contributions to TESRS.
-The payments provided to TESRS by the El Paso Texas County meets the criteria of a special funding situation as defined in GASB statement 68, and thus are recognized as revenue by the District when paid by the County to TESRS in accordance to GASB 68, paragraph 58.
+The payments provided to TESRS by the El Paso Texas County meet the criteria of a special funding situation as defined in GASB statement 68, and thus are recognized as revenue by the District when paid by the County to TESRS in accordance to GASB 68, paragraph 58.

-During the fiscal year ended September 30, 2015, pension contributions from the County made to TESRS on behalf of the District totaled \$23,383.
-The District made a voluntary contribution to the plan of \$10,000 in the fiscal year ending September 30, 2015.
-Since the County pays 100% of the required contributions into the plan, the County carries 100% of the net pension liability related to the plan.
-Therefore, the GASB 68 requirements for the plan apply to the County not the District.
+During the fiscal years ended September 30, 2016 and 2015, pension contributions from the County made to TESRS on behalf of the District totaled \$20,556 and \$23,383, respectively.
+The District made voluntary contributions to the Plan of \$10,000 in the fiscal years ending September 30, 2016 and 2015.
+Since the County pays 100% of the required contributions into the Plan, the County carries 100% of the net pension liability related to the Plan.
+Therefore, additional GASB 68 reporting requirements for the Plan apply to the County and not the District.